elcaine/02-Winters-Portfolio-Early/README.md

 	-Footer:  Contact links.

 ## Projects
 The Study Guide web app link will open a page that shows the actual application.
 The others have links that are functional, but only open their GitHub repos.
-They are not properly deployed, but for the purposes of this assignment/project, where empty placeholders were expected for our very limited experience, I believed this would suffice.
+They are not properly deployed, but for the purposes of this assignment/project, where empty placeholders were said to be expected for our very limited eperience, I believed this would suffice.

 ## Style
-The core structure of this website deployement is based on Activity 28 from Week 02 of this Bootcamp (also noted in the  `style.css` file).
+The core structure of this website deployement is based on Activity 28 from Week 02 of this Bootcamp (also credited in the  `style.css` file).
 With more time I am certain the polish and filling-out of this portfolio would find greater realizations.